jecs-imperial/occam-kahn/README.md

 ## Introduction

-This algorithm will topologically sort a graph, if there are no cycles, otherwise it will report the cycles.
-The [Wikipedia page on topological sorting](https://en.wikipedia.org/wiki/Topological_sorting) has a brief explanation.
+This algorithm will topologically order a graph, if there are no cycles, otherwise it will report the cycles.
+The [Wikipedia page on topological ordering](https://en.wikipedia.org/wiki/Topological_sorting) has a brief explanation.

 ## Installation